Al-Ahsa Oasis: Saudi independence

-Economy
+Economy and infrastructure

-Historically, Al-Ahsa was one of the few areas in Arabian Peninsula in which rice was grown.
+Al-Ahsa is part of the region known historically for its high skill in tailoring, especially in making bisht, a traditional men's cloak.
+Al-Ahsa was one of the few areas in the Arabian Peninsula in which rice was grown.
 In 1938, petroleum deposits were discovered near Dammam, resulting in the rapid modernization of the region.
 By the early 1960s, oil production levels reached 1 Moilbbl per day.
 Today, Al-Ahsa is home to the largest conventional oil field in the world, the Ghawar Field.

 Al-Ahsa is known for its palm trees and date palms.
-Al-Ahsa has over 2.5 million palm trees which produce over 100 thousand tons of dates every year.
+Al-Ahsa has over 2.5 million palm trees which produce over 100,000 tons of dates every year.

-The oasis is a popular tourist destination for Qatari nationals, who would make the 100-mile cross-border drive to visit local attractions, as well as to find bargains for food, spices and clothing in Al-Ahsa's bazaars.
+The oasis is a popular tourist destination for Qatari nationals, who would make the 160-km cross-border drive to visit local attractions, as well as to find bargains for food, spices and clothing in Al-Ahsa's bazaars.
 Economic ties were severely disrupted by the Qatar diplomatic crisis, which led to the closure of Saudi Arabia's land border with Qatar.
 With the crisis' resolution and border reopening in 2021, however, Qatari tourists have gradually returned to Al-Ahsa; albeit in smaller numbers, due to improved Qatari self-sufficiency in goods.

+A road between Oman and Saudi Arabia, through the vast Empty Quarter sand desert, was completed in September 2021.
+Between 700 and 800 km long, it extends from Al-Ahsa to the Omani town of Ibri.
+The Omani side of the road measures approximately 160 km, and the Saudi side 580 km.

 Tourist sites

-Springs

-The number of springs and freshwater sources in Al-Ahsa oasis range from 60 to 70, including those of Ummsaba'ah, Al-Harrah and Al-Khadod.

-Antiquities

-Al-Ahsa oasis has a number of important archaeological sites.